mrjoes/sockjs-tornado/README.rst

 sockjs-tornado properly works behind haproxy and it is recommended deployment approach.

-Sample configuration file can be found [here](https://raw.github.com/sockjs/sockjs-node/master/examples/haproxy.cfg).
+Sample configuration file can be found `here <https://raw.github.com/sockjs/sockjs-node/master/examples/haproxy.cfg>`_.

 If your log is full of "WARNING: Connection closed by the client", pass _no\_keep\_alive_ as _True_ to _HTTPServer_ constructor::